This post contains affiliate links.

 This easy pasta recipe is meant to be minimal and quick, but that doesn’t mean you can’t flavor it up with herbs and spices you may have on hand!
 Here are a few ideas:

-- Basil: Fresh or dried basil leaves bring a classic Italian herb flavor to the sauce.
+- Basil: Fresh or dried basil leaves bring the sauce a classic Italian herb flavor.
 Add them during cooking or as a garnish before serving.

 - Onion: Sautéed onions can provide a subtle sweetness and depth of flavor to the sauce.
 Finely chop the onions and cook them until translucent before adding the tomatoes.